Library Column: paperbacks from the New Adult Fiction section - The Vicksburg Post

 This week’s column features paperbacks from our New Adult Fiction section.

 Alyssa Cole begins her Runaway Royals series with How to Catch a Queen.
 Shanti Mohapti has always dreamed of becoming queen, but when her arranged marriage to King Sanyu of Njaza allows that to happen, all is not as it seems.
 Shanti and her husband share a powerful—an immediate—attraction, but the people of Njaza see her as an outsider.
 To top it off, everything she was taught about being the perfect wife goes horribly wrong.
-King Sanyu was born perfectly fitted to rule his kingdom with an iron fist, though he wishes he weren’t’ so suited for the task.
+King Sanyu was born perfectly fitted to rule his kingdom with an iron fist, though he wishes he weren’t so suited for the task.
 Upon marrying Shanti, he is surprised that he actually falls in love with her.
 He also comes to realize that his enchanting new queen has the answers to his country’s problems—except no one will listen to her.
 As turmoil erupts in the kingdom, Shanti goes on the run and Sanyu will learn if he has what it takes to lead his people and to find his queen.

 Nappily Married is the latest from author Trisha R. Thomas.
 Venus Johnston searched long and hard for the holy grail of marriage.
 Now, she is blessed with a beautiful daughter and a husband, Jake, who is a former hip hop star with his own multimillion-dollar clothing company.
-Venus finds her life at a stay-at-home wife and mother a little stifling, so she decides to jump-start the career she has put on the back burner for the past two years.
+Venus finds her life as a stay-at-home wife and mother a little stifling, so she decides to jump-start the career she has put on the back burner for the past two years.
 She applies for a high-profile PR job at a struggling city hospital manned by her former boyfriend, Dr. Cint Fairchild.
 This is the same Dr. Fairchild who dumped Venus and stomped on her heart to marry silky-haired bombshell Kandi Treboe.
 Venus soon finds out that Kandi is also vying for the same job and the competition between them turns into a battle.
 Venus is determined to win at all costs, but with an unhappy husband at home, a nanny who is fast becoming mommy in her child’s eyes, and a psycho at work trying to sabotage the hospital, Venus will need all her wits and will to keep things afloat.

 Bestselling author La Jill Hunt’s latest is called Large and In Charge.
 Two years ago, D’Morgan was living the good life as a rising star in the modeling world who was mentored by one of the world’s most famous supermodels, engaged to a rising hip hop star, and the center of attention for throngs of fans and followers.
 Unfortunately, it all came tumbling down in a matter of minutes and D’Morgan lost everything she loved and more.
 Now, D’Morgan is a memory and Devyn stands in her place.
 She has managed to avoid the spotlight.
 Her best friend and corporate event planner, Asha, has been by her side through all of it.
 She is Devyn’s biggest champion.
 Asha discovers an opportunity that would allow Devyn to turn her runway talent in a new direction and doesn’t hesitate to steer her best friend down this new path with a new purpose—and maybe a new love.
 Asha has her own drama to deal with, but she wants to help her best friend to stand on her own two feet.
 Will the friendship they’ve built survive the secrets they’re keeping?

-Note: Editor’s Note: This column was submitted by Evangeline Cessna, Local History Librarian at the Warren County-Vicksburg Public Library.